InvisibleMsg Logo

 Why Is Invisible Ink Not Working on iPhone?

 If the effect is not appearing or the receiver is seeing plain text, one of these reasons is almost always the cause.
-This applies to all iOS versions including iOS 26.
+Applies to all iOS versions including iOS 26.

 Reduce Motion Is Turned On

 This is the most common reason.
 When Reduce Motion is on, iOS disables certain animations including Invisible Ink.
-To fix it: open Settings → Accessibility → Motion → turn off Reduce Motion.
+Fix: Settings → Accessibility → Motion → turn off Reduce Motion.
 Try sending again after that.

 Message Is Sending as SMS (Green Bubble)